 Viruses can be used to integrate exogenous DNA into the genome, but doing so risks disrupting endogenous genes through random insertional mutagenesis.
 For example, viral integration can disrupt proto-oncogenes and lead to cellular transformation, a risk that increases with the number of viral integrations (i.e., viral copy number).
 On the other side of the coin, low viral transduction efficiency can limit the effectiveness of the therapy.
 These two factors — vector copy number and transduction efficiency — are important contributors to variability in virus-mediated CGT products.

 The factors that contribute to variable gene editing outcomes are similar.
-While viruses can cause unwanted effects through random viral integration, gene editors cause equally unwanted effects, including “off-target” genome editing.
+Gene editors, like CRISPR or TALENs, can alter the wrong places in the genome (i.e., off-target effects).
 In addition, low on-target editing efficiency can hamstring a therapy the same way low viral transduction efficiency can.
-Again, these factors — on- and off-target editing efficiency — contribute to variable gene editing outcomes.
+These factors — on- and off-target editing efficiency — contribute to variable gene editing outcomes.

-Whether virus or gene editors are used, heterogeneity of CGT agents must be carefully measured and documented for regulatory approval.
-Measuring these factors during CGT development and manufacturing not only facilitates the optimization of CGTs, but also ensures that they are safe and work as expected in patients.
+Whether viral integrations or gene-editing tools are used, heterogeneity of CGT agents must be carefully measured and documented for regulatory approval.
+Measuring these factors during CGT development not only facilitates the optimization of CGTs, but also ensures that they are safe and work as expected in patients.

 Isolating single-cell clones by limiting dilution represents a workaround that enables transduction/editing variability to be assessed with conventional assays like qPCR, ddPCR, and or NGS.
 This method, while not technically challenging, is very time-consuming.
 The process starts with the enrichment of positively transduced cells (using antibiotic or fluorescence-based selection) and is followed by a lengthy culturing period where individual clones are grown until there are sufficient cell numbers to evaluate each clonal line.
 Then, multiple assays are needed to fully evaluate each clone.
 The entire process can take months.